 Location and Geography

-Mandi district is a part of the state of Himachal pradesh in India and is located between 31.1350 to 32.0430°North, latitude and 76.3720 to 77.2315°East longitude.
-The area ia bounded by district Kangra on the north-west, district Hamirpur & Bilaspur in the west, district Solan in the south, district Shimla in the south-west and district Kullu in the east.
+Mandi district is a part of the state of Himachal Pradesh in India and is located between 31.1350 to 32.0430°North, latitude and 76.3720 to 77.2315°East longitude.
+The area is bounded by district Kangra on the northwest, district Hamirpur & Bilaspur in the west, district Solan in the south, district Shimla in the southwest and district Kullu in the east.

 The Jalori range has three spurs which extend through the Mandi Saraj region.
 The first is the Nargu range is a continuation of the Bir Bhangal which separates Mandi from Kullu and lies towards the north of the river Beas.
 The Bhubu pass is the passage on the range at the height of 9,480 feet.
 These ranges have the mountains up to 13000 feet with deep gorges.

-The second mountain range called Ghoghar-Ki-Dhar, runs down through the center of the region parallel to the Nargu range.
-The salt mines of Drang and Gumma are found in this range which has moderate slopes of sparse forsets and beautiful pastures.
+The second mountain range called Ghoghar-Ki-Dhar runs down through the center of the region parallel to the Nargu range.
+The salt mines of Drang and Gumma are found in this range which has moderate slopes of sparse forests and beautiful pastures.

 Due to a variation in altitude, the climate of the region is not uniform and the lower regions are hot in summer, while the hills are bitter cold in winter.
-Except rainy season the climate of Mandi is hospitable.
+Except for the rainy season, the climate of Mandi is hospitable.